🌅 Introduction: Why Your Eyes Need a Digital Routine

 (Always consult your optometrist before starting supplements.)

-Q1: How many hours of screen time are safe daily?
+Q1: How many hours of screen time are safe within a daily routine for digital eye health?

 Creating a daily routine for digital eye health is about small, consistent actions.